opendatacube/datacube-ows/docs/cfg_hybrid_styles.rst

-Hybrid styles support most [*]_ elements supported by either `component styles <https://datacube-ows.readthedocs.io/en/latest/cfg_component_styles.html>`_ or `colour ramp styles <https://datacube-ows.readthedocs.io/en/latest/cfg_colourramp_styles.html>`_ and define two indepenent styles (one of each type) that are then blended according to the required `component_ratio` entry.
+Hybrid styles support most [*]_ elements supported by either `component styles <https://datacube-ows.readthedocs.io/en/latest/cfg_component_styles.html>`_ or `colour ramp styles <https://datacube-ows.readthedocs.io/en/latest/cfg_colourramp_styles.html>`_ and define two independent styles (one of each type) that are then blended according to the required `component_ratio` entry.

 If `component_ratio` should be a float between 0.0 and 1.0.
 A value